-May 17 is fast approaching and marks the International Day Against Homophobia, Biphobia, Intersexism and Transphobia (IDAHOBIT).
+May 17 marks the International Day Against Homophobia, Biphobia, Intersexism and Transphobia (IDAHOBIT).
 IDAHOBIT started on May 17 1990 when the World Health Organisation removed homosexuality from the Classification of Diseases and Related Health Problems.
 It is a day to draw attention to the ongoing discrimination that LGBTQIA+ communities face as well as celebrate the enduring resilience and strength of the community.

 IDAHOBIT is still important in 2026.
 The 2024 AWEI survey found that LGBTQIA+ people are less likely to be out at work now compared to in 2022, with only 38% of those surveyed fully 'out' at work.